 New interfaces continue to be developed today.
 Elon Musk's company Neuralink is working on creating a neurointerface that will enable direct interaction between the human brain and a computer.
 Just imagine how much the quality of the user experience will change when you can control the cursor with your thoughts and enter text without uttering a word.

 Analyze the interface of three objects.
-For example, an air conditioner, a car, a washing machine, or your personal items that you use regularly (the last option is better).
-Specifically — explain what the selected device has as UI (which parts and properties), and what constitutes UX (why you chose these elements and arranged them this way).
+For example, an air conditioner, a car, a washing machine, but come up with your own items that you use regularly.
+Specifically — describe what UI (which parts and properties) is present in the chosen device, and what UX is (why you chose these elements and arranged them this way).
 Try to get to the essence.
-For instance, the handle is shaped in a way that makes it comfortable to hold.
+For example, the handle has this shape to be comfortable to hold in your hand.

-If you are unable to complete this task, reread the section What is UX, UI design, and what is the difference? of this lesson.
+If you can't complete this task, re-read the section What is UX, UI design, and what is the difference? of this lesson.

-As a more challenging task, analyze a object that has no buttons or electronics, for example, a spoon.
-Where are the UX and UI parts of the design?
+As a more challenging task, analyze a object that has no buttons or electronics, such as a spoon.
+Where are the UX and UI parts of the design there?

 Name one new type of interface that is not described in the lesson.
-They definitely exist, and you can even invent your own.
+They definitely exist, or you can invent your own.

-Send your answers via direct message on Instagram @frusia.pro.
-Don’t forget to mention that this is for the first lesson or leave your answer here in the comments under the lesson.
+Submit your answers via direct message on Instagram @frusia.pro.
+Don't forget to mention that this is for the first lesson, or leave your answer here in the comments under the lesson.
 Registration is not required.

-For each answer, I will provide feedback, so you can ensure that you have understood the material correctly.
+For each answer, I will provide feedback so you can be sure you've understood the material correctly.

 Today you became acquainted with the basic terms of design.
 Please make sure you know them well.
 Complete the homework in full before moving on to the next lesson.
 Review the lesson again after some time.